 Finding a school most focused on your major can indicate better funding, more opportunities, and great connections.
 Click on the schools below to find out why everyone chooses to study History there.

 Read the full ranking methodology for more.

 Any student who is interested in History has to check out Lyon College.
-History is one of the most popular majors at Lyon College with more than 14 graduates in 2016.
 Students who enjoy a more slow-paced life will appreciate Lyon College's location in the small town of Batesville, Arkansas.

 Wabash College is a good decision for students pursuing a History degree.
 Students who get pleasure from a more slow-paced life will appreciate the school's position in the modest town of Crawfordsville, Indiana.

 Wabash's 9:1 student-to-faculty ratio is one of the top in the United States.
 Freshman students are not required to live on-campus at Wabash College.
 Find every one of Wabash College's rankings to learn more about the college.